tarushii-g/tarushii-g.github.io/_posts/2025-10-01-linear-attn-complexity.md

 ---
 layout: distill
 title: On the Complexity of Attention Variants (part i)
-description: Analyzing NC1, TC0, and where different models fit.
+description: Analyzing NC1, TC0, and where different models fit. # todo: can have a catchier description / intro I think
 tags: architecture, theory
 date: 2025-10-01
 published: true